skenqbx/rail/README.markdown

   } else if (response.buffer) {
     console.log(response.buffer.toString());

-  // ... or if a bailout happend (buffer max size exceeded) } else if (response.buffer !== null) {
+  // ... or if a bailout happened (buffer max size exceeded) } else if (response.buffer !== null) {
     // consume the response
     response.on('readable', function() { /* ... */ });